Unit 3 – World at War: Lasting Legacy

 - Unit Question - How are things, events, or people connected to each other?
 What is the cause?
 The effect?
 How do they fit together?

 - Historical Context - World War I, World War II, The Cold War

-World War I Webquest/Test Prep (Also See WWI Resources above):
+World War I Webquest/Test Prep (Also See WWI Resources below):

 Historical Context: World War I was supposed to be the war that ended all wars.
 Instead it set the stage for future conflicts throughout the 20th Century.
 The people of the time called the conflict the Great War, and they believed that there would never again be another like it.
 Although the United States tried to remain neutral, it was eventually drawn into the conflict.
 The war had a profound effect on the nation, and touched upon many aspects of American life.
 When the war ended, the United States, and the world, was changed forever.

 Your Task: Place all of your answers in your COMP notebook for the following questions.
 Please use the links provided and your textbook to answer the following:

 Area 1 : Choosing sides and war plans